MattSegal/wagtail-clip/README.md

     torchvision==0.8.2+cpu
 ```

 You will find that this installs ~200MB of deep learning libraries (PyTorch).

-Settings
+You will also need to update your Django project's settings:

 ```python